- Cardonald Campus

 - 1 Year (August to June)

 Creative ideas are at the heart of our Foundation in Graphic Design and Illustration course.
-Through sketchbook work, and following the design process on different briefs, you will gain an introduction to the practice of graphic design.
+Through sketchbook development, and following the design process on a variety of briefs, you will gain an introduction to the practices of Graphic Design and Illustration.

 What will I learn?

-On the course, we cover units involving the study of typography, digital imaging, packaging, advertising, illustration and magazine design.
-This year long course provides an ideal foundation for those who wish to progress to the HNC/D Visual Communication Graphic Design for Print & New Media.
+You will cover units involving the study of typography, children’s book illustration, digital imaging, packaging, illustration, magazine design, photography and screen printing.
+This year long course provides an ideal foundation for those who wish to progress to either HNC/D Graphic Design or HND Illustration.
 If you are interested in studying an art based subject, our Foundation in Graphic Design and Illustration course could be the perfect choice.

 - Label and Packaging Design